godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Let's quickly go over what this does.

-We first add ``additional_health`` to our current health.
+We first add ``additional_health`` to the player's current health.
 We then clamp the health so that it cannot exceed a value higher than ``MAX_HEALTH``, nor a value lower than ``0``.

 _______

-With that done, now we can collect health!
+With that done, the player can now collect health!
 Go place a few ``Health_Pickup`` scenes around and give it a try.
 You can change the size of the health pick up in the editor when a ``Health_Pickup`` instanced scene is selected, from a convenient drop down.

 Adding the ammo pick ups
 ------------------------

-While adding health is good and all, we can't reap the rewards from it since nothing can (currently) damage us.
+While adding health is good and all, we can't reap the rewards from adding it since nothing can (currently) damage us.
 Let's add some ammo pick ups next!

 Open up ``Ammo_Pickup.tscn``.
 Notice how it's structured exactly the same as ``Health_Pickup.tscn``, but with the meshes and trigger collision shapes changed slightly to adjust